chrthomsen/pygrametl/docs/examples/testing.rst

 Variables
 ---------
-Cases can also occur where specific cells must be equal across different database tables, but the exact values are unknown or do not matter.
+In some cases specific cells must be equal across different database tables, but the exact values are unknown or do not matter.
 A prominent example is when foreign keys are used.
 In DTT this is easy to state using variables.
 A variable has a name prefixed by $ and can be used in any cell of a Drawn Table.
 The prefix can be changed by passing an argument to :attr:`.variableprefix` in :class:`.Table`'s constructor.
-The DTT framework checks if the cells with the same variable contain the same values in the database and fail the test if not.
+DTT checks if the cells with the same variable contain the same values in the database and fails the test if not.
 The code snippet below shows an example of how to use variables to test that foreign keys are assigned correctly.

 .. code-block:: python

+    import pygrametl.drawntabletesting as dtt

     genre = dtt.Table("genre", """
     | gid:int (pk)  | genre:text |